kaiserjd/kaiserjd.github.io/_tabs/about.md

 order: 4
 ---

-I\'m currently in university studying cybersecurity and love learning about all things technology.
+I\'m a recent cybersecurity graduate who loves learning about all things technology.

+I use this site to write about my current projects, and to document processes or solutions to problems I haven't seen documented elsewhere.